Palazzo Manfredi

 We Love

-• Breakfast at Aroma on the rooftop with the Colosseum directly opposite — the property's defining single experience
+• Breakfast at Aroma — on the rooftop with the Colosseum filling the view opposite, the single experience the whole property is built around.

-• Chef Giuseppe Di Iorio's Michelin-starred tasting menu at dinner — pumpkin and gorgonzola tagliolini with caviar, octopus and scallops, the matched wine pairing the right call
+• Chef Giuseppe Di Iorio's rooftop tasting menu — tagliolini with pumpkin, gorgonzola and caviar, octopus and scallops, the wine pairing the right call, the amphitheatre lit beyond the glass.

-• The Court mixology bar on the ground floor — ranked in the Top 500 Bars 2021 list, run by Matteo Zed after a career stretching from Japan to New York
+• The Court — the ground-floor mixology bar facing the Ludus Magnus, placed in the Top 500 Bars list in 2021, run by Matteo Zed after a career from Japan to New York.

 Key Features